Nvrtis/scheduler/README.md

 The statments goes through a loop to figure out with of the rows needs which class, and $(rowValue[i]).text() shows what value the time is on that row

+It is also updating every minute to see if it needs to be changed with 2 functions.
+The first functions is one for updating the other function which checks the if statments

 ![If statments](Assets/if.png)